 The red squirrel is the UK’s only native squirrel species, but they have been in decline since the introduction of grey squirrels from North America in the 1870s.
 Red squirrels are considered vulnerable in Britain so this was a complete honour to sit and watch their furry tails jump around the forest.

-YHA Grasmere Butharlyp Howe has many eco-friendly processes in place and I have listed below the green credentials I found on my stay there.
+YHA Grasmere Butharlyp Howe has many eco-friendly processes in place and I have listed below the green credentials I found during my stay there.

-- Recycling bins – There was several recycling points around the site – inside and outside.
+- Recycling bins – There were several recycling points around the site – inside and outside.

-- Water refilling station in reception installed with an award from Waitrose with the ‘Plan Plastic – the Million Pound Challenge’
+- Water refilling station in reception installed with an award from Waitrose ‘Plan Plastic – the Million Pound Challenge’

-- Non-toxic cleaning products used to sanitise the hostel.
+- Non-toxic cleaning products are used to sanitise the hostel.

 - Tea towels and dish cloths are washed and reused in the shared kitchen instead of throwaway options.

 - Drying rooms instead of inefficient tumble dryers.

 - ‘Bug Hostel’ to encourage insects to the wild areas.